hudson155/kairo/kairo-config/README.md

 Your production config will extend the base config.
 In this case, there's nothing to override.
-Just make sure the SQL-related environment variables are set at runtime.
+Just make sure the Postgres-related environment variables are set at runtime.

 ```hocon
 # production.conf